rizac/me-compute/README.md

 ## Usage:

-First of all, you should copy the default configuration files and edit them (most of the configurations are already setup).
-By typing `me-compute --help` a `config` directory is automatically created in the repository.
-You can use it (for developers: it's ignored by `git`) or copy it elsewhere.
+First of all, you should configure your routine.
+In the repository a `config` directory is available with all configuration files already setup: you can use it (for developers: it's ignored by `git`) or copy it elsewhere: the only configuration file to be customized is `download.yaml` (all other files are already setup with defaults).

-Open `download.yaml` and configure how data should be downloaded.
-The only required parameter is `dburl`, the database URL where the waveforms and metadata downloaded from your event and dataselect web service will be stored.
+Open `download.yaml`, setup `dburl` the database URL (postgres) or file (sqlite) where the waveforms and metadata downloaded from the event (parameter `events_url`) and dataselect (`data_url`) FDSN web services, and all other parameters, if needed.
-Most likely, also `events_url` and `data_url` need to be setup

 ### Download: